angrymarker/BardMac-sicPlayer/README.md

 # BardMac-sicPlayer
-Python script that converts .midi files to .scpt files, akin to BardMusicPlayer, but for mac!
+Python script that plays .midi files akin to BardMusicPlayer, but for mac!

 Refer to the graphic https://bardmusicplayer.com/perf_settings.png for key bindings.